PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Results and Discussion

-\paragraph{Typological Patterns.} While all languages in \textsc{PragExTra} exhibit a wide range of pragmatic explicitations, we observe systematic differences in how they occur across language families.
-For instance, the category \textsc{MEAS-DIM} (adding dimension information to measurements) is particularly common in Germanic languages compared to Romance and Semitic languages, showing that dimensional information may carry higher communicative salience for speakers of those languages.
-From a typological point of view, languages often give more lexical or grammatical attention to distinctions that are salient in their environment,for example, Inuit languages have many words for types of snow, and languages spoken in desert regions distinguish fine kinds of sand.
-The same principle may explain why speakers of Germanic languages tend to express dimensional information more explicitly.
+\paragraph{Typological Patterns.} While all languages in \textsc{PETra} exhibit a wide range of pragmatic explicitations, we observe systematic differences in how they occur across language families.
+For instance, the category $\blacksquare$\,\textsc{MEAS-DIM} (adding dimension information to measurements) is particularly common in Germanic languages compared to Romance and Semitic languages, showing that dimensional information may carry higher communicative salience for speakers of those languages.

 European languages usually convert customary units to metric ones, while Semitic languages often keep the original measurement systems, reflecting broader cultural conventions around measurement and localization.
 On the other hand, German translations tend to assume more cultural background knowledge, using fewer explicitation strategies overall, while Semitic languages more often add descriptive explanations of concepts, entities, or linguistic forms (for example, explicitly stating that a term is adjectival, as in “Aristotelian science”).